jeroenbe/jeroenbe.github.io/content/_index.md

 ## 🧪 Research

-Please find some of my publications below (a more up-to-date list can be found on [google scholar](https://scholar.google.be/citations?hl=en&user=Bq1dFNQAAAAJ)).
+Please find some of my publications below (a more complete list can be found on [google scholar](https://scholar.google.be/citations?hl=en&user=Bq1dFNQAAAAJ)).

 \* means equal contribution.